haukened/rr-dns/docs/arc42.md

   RR-DNS --> Internet[Upstream DNS or Static Zone Data]
 ```

 RR-DNS acts as a local DNS resolver for internal clients.
-It either serves DNS records from a local in-memory zone or passes through to upstream resolvers (future phase).
+It either serves DNS records from a local in-memory zone or forwards queries to upstream DNS servers.
 It may also serve as a DNS sinkhole for ad/tracker blocking.

 ## 3.2 Technical Context